Money supply

 This continuum corresponds to the way that different types of money are more or less controlled by monetary policy.
 Narrow measures include those more directly affected and controlled by monetary policy, whereas broader measures are less closely related to monetary-policy actions.
-It is a matter of perennial debate as to whether narrower or broader versions of the money supply have a more predictable link to nominal GDP.

 The different types of money are typically classified as "M"s.
-The "M"s usually range from M0 (narrowest) to M3 (broadest) but which "M"s are actually focused on in policy formulation depends on the country's central bank.
-The typical layout for each of the "M"s is as follows:
+The "M"s usually range from M0 (narrowest) to M3 (and M4 in some countries) (broadest), but which "M"s, if any, are actually focused on in central bank communications depends on the particular institution.
+A typical layout for each of the "M"s is as follows for the United States: